natalaly/java-plus-graduation/README.md

 - Browse event compilations
 - Comment on events
 - Allow administrators to manage categories, events, and users
+- Receive event recommendations based on interests and behavior
+- Like events, they have participated in

 ------------------------------------------------------------------------------------------
 ## Architecture